For Subhashini 'Sharad Yadav’, protecting father's turf, legacy uphill task on poll debut | Politics

 She jumped into the electoral battle to protect her father Sharad Yadav's political legacy, but the journey to success in Bihariganj assembly seat is an arduous one for Subhashini Raj Rao, who as a Congress candidate is locked in a multi-corner contest in the constituency.
 A part of the Madhepura Lok Sabha seat, Bihariganj will go to polls in the third and last phase on November 7.

-The Mandal Commission report, providing 27 per cent reservation in government jobs to Other Backward Castes, 15 per cent to Scheduled Cates and 7.5 per cent to Scheduled Tribes, was implemented by the V P Singh government at the centre in which Yadav was a senior member.
+The Mandal Commission report, providing 27 per cent reservation in government jobs to Other Backward Castes, was implemented by the V P Singh government at the centre in which Yadav was a senior member.
 Yadav along with RJD president Lalu Prasad and incumbent Bihar Chief Minister Nitish Kumar had played an important role in the "Mandal movement" that paved the way for implementation of the jobs quota recommendations in 1990.

 The 73-year-old Yadav is admitted to a hospital in Delhi for past many days and hence his daughter has taken up the task to carry forward his political legacy.
 Her election posters in the constituency introduces her as Subhashini ‘Sharad Yadav’.